 To create YouTube chapters, add a list of timestampsin the following format:m:ss - [Chapter Content] for video lengths shorter than 10 minutesmm:ss - [Chapter Content] for video lengths between 10 and 59 minuteshh:mm:ss - [Chapter Content] for videos longer than 1 hourFor spacing and separation of the timestamp, you can use dashes or just add a single space.
 Which one you use doesn't really matter because YouTube will just take the text afterward.

 "Make sure the first timestamp listed in your video description starts at 0:00, and that your video has at least 3 timestamps or chapters, with each chapter being 10 seconds or longer."
 YouTube Help

-Usually immediately after you made them.
+Changes to your timestamps usually get updated immediately.
 If they don't update immediately, YouTube says that they will update in the next 24 hours.
 If they don't, make sure you formatted your timestamps correctly.

 Chapters here can reduce watch time and audience retention and so let your video rank worse on search engines.

-I mentioned earlier that longer videos can especially benefit from chapter markers.
+Categories like News & Politics, Howto & Style, Education and Science & Technology may on the other hand benefit through chapters since users might re-watch certain chapters.I mentioned earlier that longer videos can especially benefit from chapter markers.
 However, please always consider what’s best in your particular case.
 For example, you upload an interview and include some intriguing topics in the title (clickbaity in a way).

 Just change the first timestamp from 00:00 to something else.
 For example:00:00 Intro ------> 00:03 Intro

-- Warning!
+According to YouTube, yes, they are.
+They are available in every country and every language.
+Warning!
 The chapter text will only be in the language of the creator.
 It won't be translated.